Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 One of the powerful features of the layered architecture pattern is the separation of concerns among components.
 Components within a specific layer deal only with logic that pertains to that layer.

-Each layer in marked as a closed layer.
+Each layer is marked as a closed layer.
 This means that a request originating from the presentation layer must first go through the business layer and then to the persistence layer before finally hitting the database layer.

 This type of component classification makes it easy to build effective roles and responsibility models into your architecture, and also makes it easy to develop, test, govern, and maintain applications using this architecture pattern due to well-defined component interfaces and limited component scope.